caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_1_ingestion/README.md

-# ETL - Part 1 of 2 - Leveraging dbt to perform Ingestion Step (From external CSV files to an external folder, converting to Parquet).
+# ETL - Part 1 of 2 - Leveraging dbt-DuckDB to perform Ingestion Step (Reading from external CSV files, converting to Parquet, and saving them into an external folder).

 ## Table of Contents